 - The simulation doesn’t really work with Street View mode, doesn’t cover proper areas and the layer disappears quite often,

-- The simulation doesn’t take into account the terrain declivity, so you need to separate your area for more narrow peaces depends where you are,
+- The simulation doesn’t take into account the terrain declivity, so you need to separate your area for more narrow peace depends where you are,

-- As per as aforementioned terrain declivity the simulation doesn’t work in mountainous area,
+- As per as aforementioned terrain declivity, the simulation doesn’t work in a mountainous areas,

-- The simulation can’t take into account the levees when exist and basically you need to adjust your river bed area to them,
+- The simulation can’t take into account the levees when existing and basically, you need to adjust your river bed area to them,

 - High PC system requirements, the 3D mode is provided by Google Earth 7+,

-- The 3D coverage is not available for many places in the World.
-It covers mainly the biggest and the most renowned cities.
+- 3D coverage is not available in many places in the World.
+It covers mainly the biggest and most renowned cities.

 How to create the flood layer?

-4. Go to aforementioned pop-up window and pick up your favourite colour, however it’s good to set the similar to flooding river colour.
+4. Go to the aforementioned pop-up window and pick up your favourite colour, however, it’s good to set the similar to the flooding river colour.
 You can set the opacity also.
-I advice you to put around 90-100%.
-Do the same both for lines and area (Pic.
+I advise you to put around 90-100%.
+Do the same both for lines and areas (Pic.
 5).

-5. Go to “Altitude” sheet and toggle the “Absolute” option rather that “Clamped to ground” selected as a default (Pic.
+5. Go to the “Altitude” sheet and toggle the “Absolute” option rather than “Clamped to the ground” selected as default (Pic.
 6,7,8).

-6. On your left side you can adjust the altitude value.
-Remember that altitude value 0 m is equal the sea level!
-To set right altitude value for the area of your surveillence set the cursor into river bed and see the elevation value in the bottom right corner (pic.
+6. On your left side, you can adjust the altitude value.
+Remember that the altitude value of 0 m is equal to the sea level!
+To set the right altitude value for the area of your surveillance set the cursor into the river bed and see the elevation value in the bottom right corner (pic.
 9).

 7. If you can compare your flood in different levels you can copy created layer (right mouse click and select copy) (pic.
 11) and paste (pic.
 12) (right mouse click and select paste).
 Remember to close the box window “Edit Polygon” before!
-Otherwise right click mouse will modify the shape of your box.
-Altrnatively you can do this operation in your toolbar where you have your box located (pic.
+Otherwise, right-clicking the mouse will modify the shape of your box.
+Alternatively, you can do this operation in your toolbar where you have your box located (pic.
 13).
-To make your visualisation tidy change the opacity of higher level from 90-100% to e.g 30 or 40% and altitude from 5 m to 3 m (Pic.
+To make your visualisation tidy change the opacity of a higher level from 90-100% to e.g 30 or 40% and altitude from 5 m to 3 m (Pic.
 5,9,14).